Criminal Records Search

 But then there are the sexual assault crimes that happen without contact with a victim:

 None of the previous examples speak about the whole picture either—sexual assault can happen anywhere, to anyone.
-Sometimes these assaults or harassment also occur in the work environment; unless these threats are seen as red flags, the aggressor may continue their behavior.
+Sometimes these assaults or harassment also occur in the work environment; unless these threats are seen as red flags, the sex offender may continue their behavior.
 Sexual harassment has happened in the workforce for many decades, so calling it out and correcting it is crucial.

 For example, these are some common sexual assault examples in the workplace: